What Does National Organic Program (NOP) Mean?

 The National Organic Program (NOP) is a regulatory program in the United States.
 It is a part of the United States Department of Agriculture (USDA)'s Agricultural Marketing Service (AMS).

-The NOP is responsible for developing national standards for organically produced agricultural products, which includes crops, livestock, and products derived from those items such as beauty products.
+The National Organic Program is responsible for developing standards for organically produced agricultural products, which includes crops, livestock, and products derived from those items such as beauty products.

 The National Organic Program involves fresh and processed agricultural food products, such as crops and livestock, as well as non-food products that may be sold as organic, such as natural fibers like organic cotton.
 Health and beauty products can also be labeled organic through the NOP if compliant with the National Organic Program's standards.

-The National Organic Program also facilitates the work of the National Organic Standards Board, which is a Federal Advisory Committee.
-The program oversees the Organic Certification Cost Share programs that support certified organic operators; provide training to certifying agents, USDA staff, and other stakeholders; and engage and serve the organic community.
+The National Organic Program also assists the work of the National Organic Standards Board, a Federal Advisory Committee program that oversees the Organic Certification Cost Share programs.